The DeanBeat: What to expect at E3

 Two hundred companies will show off thousands of products, with 50,000 professionals and 15,000 fans attending.
 The social media impact will be huge, with perhaps a billion impressions.
 Fifty of the companies have never been at E3 before, and Pierre-Louis said that the show floor is sold out.
 He said it remains a “cultural moment” for gaming.

 But we want to know about the games.
 Last year, Walmart Canada accidentally leaked everything new.
-But only some of the big games have leaked this year, like Ubisoft’s Watch Dogs Legion.
+But only some of the big games have leaked this year, like Ubisoft’s Watch Dogs: Legion.
 I want to know what else is coming, but I also want to be surprised.
 I want to see the look on a developer’s face as they show off an ambitious game that they’ve been working on for years.

 I want to find something like The Last of Us, a beautifully moving game that I am playing right now with one of my older kids.